Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

 /**
- * We develop two more methods in order to reduce the mass of the script */ async function extractPubkey(
+ * We develop two more methods in order to reduce the mass of the script */

+// This function is utilized to extract the public key of the sender wallet async function extractPubkey(
   provider: ProviderRpcClient,
   providerAddress: Address
 ): Promise<string> {

   // Fetching the user public key const accountFullState: FullContractState = (
     await provider.getFullContractState({ address: providerAddress })